 Thank you for your interest in supporting the Columbus Museum.
 Your gift helps the Columbus Museum serve as a vibrant source of inspiration to people of all ages through unique educational programming and exhibitions.
 The Museum offers an array of giving opportunities–providing both immediate and longterm impact–that allow you to direct your philanthropic support in a way that is most meaningful to you and your family.
 We are grateful for your support of our community and we hope that you will consider joining our efforts today; with your help, the Museum will continue to be a wonderful asset to the Columbus community.

 Please take a moment to review the giving opportunities listed below and discover the many ways you can support the various aspects of Museum operations and programs.

-For more information about Giving Opportunities, please contact the Development Director at
+For more information about Giving Opportunities, please contact our Director of Development, Carmen Overton, at

 An Honor or Memorial Gift to the Columbus Museum is a particularly meaningful way to recognize or remember a family member or friend and celebrate special occasions, while supporting one of the premiere cultural organizations in our community and the southwest Georgia region.

 The Columbus Museum established the Fund for African American art in late 2014.
 Its purpose is to support and encourage purchases, gifts, and bequests of art by significant African American artists.
 This fund empowers The Museum to acquire representative works of art by emerging and established African American makers.
 All are welcome to make contributions of any amount to this fund at any time.